-The City of Sierra Madre has been granted a Fluoride Variance from CDPH.
-Sierra Madre first requested the variance in 1994.
-On June 6, 1995, CDPH conducted a public hearing in the City of Sierra Madre to determine if there was substantial public opposition to the City receiving a variance from the California drinking water standard for fluoride.
-CDPH found that there is not substantial community opposition to the City receiving the variance from the California drinking water standard for fluoride.
+The City of Sierra Madre has been granted a Fluoride Variance from DDW.
+The City of Sierra Madre first requested the variance in 1994.
+On June 6, 1995, DDW conducted a public hearing in the City of Sierra Madre to determine if there was substantial public opposition to the City receiving a variance from the California drinking water standard for fluoride.
+DDW found that there is not substantial community opposition to the City receiving the variance from the California drinking water standard for fluoride.

-In the meantime, CDPH has raised the MCL for fluoride to 2 ppm with a PHG of 1 ppm.
-In 2011, the City on an average did not exceed the PHG of 1 ppm and the MCL of 2 ppm in water delivered to our customers.
+In the meantime, DDW has raised the MCL for fluoride to 2 ppm with a PHG of 1 ppm.
+In 2017, the City on an average did not exceed the PHG of 1 ppm and the MCL of 2 ppm in water delivered to our customers.
 It should be noted that due to the fluoride concentration of our water, additional fluoride products are not necessary for children.